borgbackup/borg/docs/internals/security.rst

 The attacker can always impose a denial of service per definition (he could forbid connections to the repository, or delete it entirely).

+When the above attack model is extended to include multiple clients independently updating the same repository, then Borg fails to provide confidentiality (i.e. guarantees 3) and 4) do not apply any more).

 .. _security_structural_auth:

 Structural Authentication